coding-blocks/poker/README.md

 Open `http://localhost:8000/admin` to access admin panel and create jobs with appropriate URLs.

 ## Project Structure
-* `cron`: Mainly contains models for job, application and log.
-A cronjob is created as soon as the object of `Job` is created in the database.
+* `cron`: Django application that stores and handles Cron Jobs in the databases and synchronizes them with the crontab.

 * `scripts`: Contains script for making http request to a given URL, request method and authentication token could be specified in the program arguments.